yjhp1016/taichi_LBM3D/README.md

 # taichi_LBM3D
 ## Background
-This is a 3D lattice Boltzmann solver with Multi-Relaxation-Time collision scheme and sparse storage structure implemented using [Taichi programming language](https://github.com/taichi-dev/taichi).
-This solver is efficient for porous medium flow simulation,  and thanks for Taichi's excellent high performance computing structure, this solver can be easily run parallel y on shared-memory multi-core CPU backend or GPU backend (OpenGL and CUDA)

-The code is only around 400 lines and intuitive to understand.
-It is also easy to add new features into this solver.
+Taichi_LBM3D is a 3D lattice Boltzmann solver with Multi-Relaxation-Time collision scheme and sparse storage structure implemented using [Taichi programming language](https://github.com/taichi-dev/taichi), which is designed for porous medium flow simulation.
+Taking advantage of Taichi's computing structure, Taichi_LBM3D can be employed on shared-memory multi-core CPUs or massively parallel GPUs (OpenGL and CUDA).
+The code is around 400 lines, extensible and intuitive to understand.

 ## Installation
-This solver is develped using Taichi programming language (a python embeded programming language), install [Taichi](https://github.com/taichi-dev/taichi) is required, by `python3 -m pip install taichi`
+This solver is developed using Taichi programming language (a python embedded programming language), install [Taichi](https://github.com/taichi-dev/taichi) is required, by `python3 -m pip install taichi`.

 Pyevtk is required for export simualtion result for visualization in Paraview, install [Pyevtk](https://pypi.org/project/pyevtk/) by `pip install pyevtk`

 ## Usage